CQX96/CQX96-Linux/Documentation/spi/spi-summary.rst

 THANKS TO
 ---------
-Contributors to Linux-SPI discussions include (in alphabetical order, by last name):
+Contributors to CQX96-SPI discussions include (in alphabetical order, by last name):

 - Mark Brown